Efficient Distributed MLLM Training with Cornstarch

-Context parallelism distributes a single sequence by partitioning it into multiple sets of tokens.
-All existing studies that balance the amount of computation per token in context parallelism assume the attention is \textit{causal}, where it is easy to balance the amount of computation~\cite{wlbllm-osdi25,contextparallel-mlsys25}~\footnote{Document packing~\cite{wlbllm-osdi25} creates more complicated attention patterns than causal.
-However, each document still represents causal patterns and existing context parallelism for causal attention works well for it.}.
-However, in multimodal context parallelism, many non-causal attention masks can be generated~\cite{blip2-icml23,gemma3-arxiv25,flashmask-iclr25,flexattention-mlsys25}, which the existing token distribution for LLMs fails to balance.
-Currently, there are no existing works that have explored how to distribute such arbitrary attention patterns across GPUs balanced.
+In multimodal context parallelism, many non-causal attention masks can be generated~\cite{blip2-icml23,gemma3-arxiv25,flashmask-iclr25,flexattention-mlsys25}, which the existing token distribution for LLMs fails to balance.
 We observe that to achieve genuine workload-balanced context parallelism, workload distribution across and within GPUs should be considered simultaneously.
 We call them \textit{inter-GPU} and \textit{intra-GPU} workload balancing and discuss in Section~\ref{sec:inter_gpu_balance} and Section~\ref{sec:intra_gpu_balance}, respectively.

-\subsection{Inter-GPU Workload Balancing}
+\subsubsection{Inter-GPU Workload Balancing}

 Inter-GPU workload imbalance indicates that the amount of workloads distributed to each GPU is not balanced.
 This is because modern attention implementations introduce variations in the amount of computation per token~\cite{flashattn-nips22,flashattn2-iclr24,flexattention-mlsys25}.
 They partition tokens into blocks and skip block computations for efficiency if the corresponding block is completely masked-out.
 The amount of workloads to compute attention output per query token block can be computed by counting the number of colored blocks \textit{rowwise}.
 In Figure~\ref{fig:context_parallelism_inter}, for example, the workloads of 8 blocks are 1, 2, 2, 4, 5, 2, 2, 8, respectively, which are varied and irregular.
 We therefore propose a new method of distributing the tokens across GPUs based on the amount of computations, which we call \textit{inter-GPU workload-balanced distribution}.